j4y/developerportal/pages/platforms/android.md

 ## Getting started with the MeasureUp sample app

 The SDK comes with a sample application called MeasureUp which demonstrates how to integrate the SDK into an app.
 In this section, we’ll walk through the steps to build this app.

 Step 1: Download the MeasureUp sample app
 In a browser, open http://affdex-sdist.s3.amazonaws.com/Android/AndroidMeasureUp-1.1.zip, save it locally, and unzip it to wherever you normally put your Android projects.
-Step 2: Copy assets and libraries packaged with the SDK into the MeasureUp project Copy the “libs” and “assets” folders from the Affdex SDK installation folder to the folder where you unzipped the MeasureUp project.
+Step 2: Copy assets and libraries packaged with the SDK into the MeasureUp project
+Copy the “libs” and “assets” folders from the Affdex SDK installation folder to the folder where you unzipped the MeasureUp project.
 Step 3: Import the MeasureUp sample project into your IDE

-### Eclipse:
+<strong>Eclipse:</strong>

 *   File->Import, choose General->Existing Projects into Workspace, click Next
 *   Browse to and select the folder where you unzipped the MeasureUp project, then click Finish

 Note: you will see an error related to an unresolved resource ('@integer/google/play/services/version') in AndroidManifest.xml, which we will resolve in the next step.

-### Android Studio:
+<strong>Android Studio:</strong>

 *   File->Import Project
 *   Browse to and select the folder where you unzipped the MeasureUp project, then click OK.